OAXFoundation/oax-client/README.md

 # OAX Client

+*DEPRECATED* to be replaced by the new Rinkeby testnet client.

 Client side code to interact with the rinkeby test net deployment of the trustless OAX Exchange.
 At the moment the functionality includes